julioRodino/JF-ECG-Benchmark/README.md

 Einthoven III can additionally be used if desired).

 The benchmark gives a score between 0-100 where 100 is defined as the ideal detector.
-The ideal detector has no extra beats, no missed beats, and a mean absolute deviation (MAD) of zero for temporal jitter when using our interval analysis method.
-The benchmark is independent of application-specific performance to truly represent an overall score that can be compared across applications encompassing all the ways errors show up in ECG heartbeat detection.
+The ideal detector has a median absolute deviation (MAD) of zero for temporal jitter and an accuracy of 100%.

 ## Prerequisites